 The Honda Insight was Honda’s answer to the Toyota Prius, and it has proved to be unbeatable thanks to the combination of excellent Honda workmanship and engineering with one of the best engines in the world.

 Under the bonnet, the Honda Insight packs a 1.3 Hybrid CVT engine that can give out up to 98 HP.
 The fuel system is multipoint injection, and the fuel is gasoline.
-Coming with an automatic transmission and front wheel drive this hybrid electric vehicles drives just as well, if not better than, any other regular petrol car.
+Coming with an automatic transmission and front wheel drive this hybrid electric vehicle drives just as well, if not better than, any other regular petrol car.

 On BE FORWARD, the price of a used Honda Insight usually ranges from around $1,800 to $4,000.